webarch-coop/ansible-role-onlyoffice/README.md

 A string, the type of the value.

+### onlyoffice_documentserver_version

+The version of the `onlyoffice-documentserver` Debian package to be installed and pinned.
+This is set to prevent unuxpected updates breaking production servers as this role sometimes need updating for new versions.

 ### onlyoffice_local

 A YAML dictionary, which will be converted to JSON and written to `/etc/onlyoffice/documentserver/local.json`.